AnaisAguiar1/Eutech/task_2/README.md

 ## **- HTTPS Protocol**

-We tried to configurate this rule, but it wasn't working because we are using local machines and we don't have a register domain to generate the SSL certificate, so what we did was enable the port 443 but in our case we can't not check that it's working correctly.
+We tried to configurate this rule, but it wasn't working because we are using local machines and we don't have a register domain to generate the **SSL certificate**, so what we did was enable the **port 443** but in our case we can't not check if it's working correctly.

 Even tho, to configurate this rule and open the port we just have to create a new inbound rule in our firewall.